 In 1983 wearing a seat belt was made compulsory in Britain.
-The same year, 1983 wheelclamps were introduced.
+In the same year, 1983 wheel clamps were introduced.
 The first mobile phone call in Britain was made in 1985.

 The microwave oven was invented in 1946.
-However, in Britain microwave ovens did not become common until the 1980s.
-In 1986 a new type of biscuit, Hob Nobs were introduced.
+However, in Britain, microwave ovens did not become common until the 1980s.
+In 1986 a new type of biscuit, Hob Nobs was introduced.